Our History

 Increasing the Usage of Recycled Plastic

-Vaseline®'s Intensive Care Lotions were relaunched with new packaging, improved formulas and bottles made of 50% recycled plastic.
-More details on our approach to plastic here.
+Vaseline®'s Intensive Care Lotions were relaunched with new packaging, improved formulas and bottles made of 50% recycled plastic, and our jelly jars became widely recyclable.
+Learn more about Vaseline’s approach to plastic.